phjeff319/libjeff/README.md

 2.

 ## Known Issues
+NETCDF read fucntion yet to be compatible with the sftp mode

 ## To add additional modules
 1. Create the code with header file named as .JEFFH and source file named as .JEFFC.
 Put the code under the appropriate build mode directory